flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 Set all sensitivity settings to 0%.
 This includes Sensitivity + and -, Dead Zone, Neutral and Extremity Dead Zone.
 Leave Reactivity at 100%.

-??? note "How to set Sensitivity to linear"
+??? note "How to Set Sensitivity to Linear"
     Set your Sensitivity settings exactly like this:

     ![Linear Sensitivity Settings](../../assets/flypad/throttle-calibration/sensitivity-settings.png "Linear Sensitivity Settings"){loading=lazy}